-No. 12 Florida State rolls to 93-78 win over No. 21 Va.
-Tech
+No. 12 Florida State off to 3-0 start in ACC for first time

-Virginia Tech (12-3, 1-2 ACC) scored the first six points and led for the first 10 minutes before the Seminoles went on an 11-2 run.
-Bacon, who has scored in double figures in 25 straight games, had two layups and Mann capped the run with a 3-pointer to give them a 27-22 lead with 8:06 remaining.
+Virginia Tech scored the first six points and led for the first 10 minutes before the Seminoles went on an 11-2 run.
+Bacon had two layups and Mann capped the run with a 3-pointer to give them a 27-22 lead with 8:06 remaining.

 The Seminoles led 48-37 at halftime and would be up by as many as 19 (74-55) with 8:12 remaining.